andburn/unitypack-scripts/README.md

-## python-unitypack scripts
+## UnityPack Scripts

-A selection of scritps for interacting with unity files using [python-unitypack](https://github.com/HearthSim/python-unitypack).
+A selection of scripts for interacting with Unity assets using [unitypack](https://github.com/HearthSim/python-unitypack).